Hours of Operation

 Pet vaccinations—Determining which vaccinations your pet should receive requires that we know more about his or her lifestyle.
 Is your cat an only pet that doesn’t go outside?
 Does your dog interact frequently with other dogs at the dog park, the groomer, or doggy daycare?
 Our veterinarians will carefully review your pet’s specific needs and make the appropriate recommendations.

 Parasite prevention—It’s extremely important to screen cats and dogs for parasites, not only for their health, but for your health as well.
 If a pet becomes infected with certain types of parasites, it can lead to diseases that are transmittable to humans.
 That’s why, at Bay Country Veterinary Hospital, we recommend that dogs and cats have an intestinal parasite screening at least once a year, where a sample of your pet’s stool is sent out to a veterinary laboratory that specializes in this type of testing.
 We also suggest that pets be preventively dewormed at least annually.
 The intestinal parasite screening will enable us to identify specific parasites that need to be eradicated, while the preventive deworming will clear the intestinal tract of parasites that may not have been present in the initial sample.
+Based on risk of exposure in our area, Bay Country Veterinary Hospital recommends all dogs and cats be on monthly flea & tick prevention, year-round.
+In addition, we recommend that all dogs be on heartworm prevention, year-round.

 Cat and dog dental care—If our veterinarians observe an accumulation of tarter or plaque on your pet’s teeth, we may suggest therapeutic dental cleaning.
 Just as with humans, the longer one waits to take care of dental disease, the more invasive and potentially painful it will be.
 We will work with you to ensure that your pet’s mouth stays healthy.